Published 08:41 IST, June 23rd 2020

 Advertisement

-On Tuesday, US President Donald Trump took to Twitter and clarified that trade deal with China is 'fully intact'.
-Trump said that he hopes China will continue to 'live up to terms' of agreement.
-His tweet comes right after reports came in that White House trade adviser Peter Navarro in an interview to Fox news has said that trade deal with China is “over."
+On Tuesday, US President Donald Trump took to Twitter and clarified that the trade deal with China is 'fully intact'.
+Trump said that he hopes China will continue to 'live up to terms' of the agreement.
+His tweet comes right after reports came in that White House trade adviser Peter Navarro in an interview to Fox news has said that the trade deal with China is “over."

 Advertisement